Dom Eliseu: Health

 Dom Eliseu's infant mortality rate is 4.72 per 1,000 births.
 73.5 per 1,000 inhabitants were hospitalized due to diarrhea.

 Transport

 Dom Eliseu has a fleet of over 14,089 vehicles.
 The municipality is crossed by highways BR-010 and BR-222 (formally PA-70).
 The municipality has a bus station with busses traveling to different towns and cities.
 Taxis also run through and in the city.

 Dom Eliseu serves the Pista de Pouso Dom Eliseu (Aeroporto Dom Eliseu), the municipality's only airport.
 Dom Eliseu's ICAO code is SSFU.

 BR-222 connects Dom Eliseu to Marabá and Fortaleza (Ceará) while BR-010 connects the municipality to Distrito Federal, Paragominas and ends in Santa Maria do Pará.

 Access

 The BR-010 and BR-222 highways are the major access points to the city.
 Bus routes from a city or town to Dom Eliseu serves as a minor access point to the city.

+Nearby municipalities can access Dom Eliseu via air travel, thanks to the Pista de Pouso Dom Eliseu.